coconise/fiverr/garage.md

 Garages.Public = {
     {
-        name = "Parking Central",
+        name = "Central Parking",
         price = 0,
-        vehiclesPlaces = 5,
+        vehicleCapacity = 5,
         blacklistedVehicles = {
             ["cargobob"] = true,
             ["police1"] = true
         },
-        limitVehicleOut = 1, -- the player can only out of the garage 1 vehicle NPCSpawn = vector4(x, y, z, w), -- where does the NPC going to spawn coordsSpawn = vector4(x, y, z, w), -- where does the vehicle going to spawn?
+        vehicleExitLimit = 1, -- a player can only take out one vehicle at a time purchasePosition = vector3(x, y, z), -- location where the player can buy the garage (indicated by a marker) garageMenuPosition = vector3(x, y, z), -- location where the player needs to go to access the menu for viewing and selecting stored vehicles markerSettings = {}, -- settings for the garage marker vehicleSpawnPosition = vector4(x, y, z, w), -- location where the vehicle will spawn vehicleStoragePosition = vector3(x, y, z) -- location where the player needs to go to store the vehicle (close to the spawn position)
     }
 }
 ```